 PRD says "real-time" meaning seconds.
 ADR assumes "real-time" meaning minutes.
 Nobody compared.

-"Customer-first" decoded as NPS by one team and revenue retention by another
+"Customer-first" decoded as NPS by one team, revenue retention by another

 OKR targets quietly assume different dependency-resolution timelines from each other